Falasefemi2/ScaleMart/README.md

 - **Port**: `8081`
 - **Database**: `product_db`

+### Order Service

+- **Description**: The Order Service handles all aspects of customer orders, including creating new orders, retrieving order details, and managing order statuses.
+It communicates with the Product Service to verify product availability and with the User Service to associate orders with customers.
+- **Port**: `8082`
+- **Database**: `order_db`

 ## Technologies Used

 - **Spring Boot**: For building the microservices.
 - **Spring Cloud Netflix Eureka**: For service discovery.
 - **Spring Data JPA**: For database interactions.
 - **Spring Security**: For authentication and authorization.
-- **MySQL**: As the database for both the User and Product services.
+- **MySQL**: As the database for the User, Product, and Order services.
 - **JSON Web Tokens (JWT)**: For securing the application.
 - **Maven**: For dependency management.
 - **Lombok**: To reduce boilerplate code.